-In contrast, agents like modafinil exert their effects slowly through a long-term block of NaDAT leading to significant side effects such as drowsiness and loss of motor coordination, which are not usually caused by an increase in dopaminergic activity itself.
+In contrast, agents like modafinil exert their effects slowly through a long-term block of NaDAT leading to significant side effects such as drowsiness and loss of motor coordination, which are not usually caused by an increase in the dopaminergic activity itself.

 Modafinil has been demonstrated to be effective against major depression when used at 400 mg/day for 6 weeks, with benefits seen after just 2 weeks of treatment.
-This benefit was not seen with shorter term administration (<2 weeks).
+This benefit was not seen with shorter-term administration (<2 weeks).

 How Do They Affect Mood?